 - A main common room with kitchenette across the hall

 - R-30 rated wall insulation and R-70 roof insulation.

 - Emotional support animals are allowed.

-“Over the past few years, we have made a dedicated effort to provide quality upper-class housing options, and Unity 1 and 2 provide living arrangements and amenities that our upper-class students desire,” Dean for Student Affairs Gary Zane said.
+“Over the past few years, we have made a dedicated effort to provide quality upper-class housing options, and Clifford and Unity 2 provide living arrangements and amenities that our upper-class students desire,” Dean for Student Affairs Gary Zane said.
 “The result—we have a record number of juniors and seniors now living on-campus, and have a record residential population overall.”

 “As with all of our campus improvement projects, we listened to the needs and preferences of students,” Mulkey said.
 “This comfortable residence hall has the amenities that our students have told us they want, and it provides features like wireless technology throughout that support study and experiential learning.”

 Stephen Nason, Director of Residence Life and Assistant Dean for Student Affairs, said Unity 2 “continues Unity College’s commitment to having top quality housing designed for upper-class students.”